Skip to Content

-Idaho Drug Possession Laws and Defense
+Idaho Drug Possession Defense Lawyer

 Drug laws are harsher in Idaho than in most states.
 The strongest sentences are for trafficking and sales, but possession can carry serious punishment too.